Site icon Messy Vegan Cook

 Tammang

 This is one of the most special places in Bangkok, in my opinion.
-The location is a bit far from central, but it's worth the trip to sample true Isan flavours made vegan (it's a vegetarian spot but much of the menu is vegan).
-They make most of the mock meats by hand and everything is extraordinarily good.
+The locations are a bit far from central, but it's worth the trip to sample true Isan flavours made vegan (it's a vegetarian spot but much of the menu is vegan).
 Pictured is the gaeng om plaa lai (vegan eel herbal curry).
-For a full list of everything I tried, look at this caption.
-Menu is currently Thai only but they are working on an English menu.
+For a more detailed description of some things I've tried, look at this caption.

 Anotai